Deep Generative Models for Reject Inference in Credit Scoring: Deep Generative Models

 \subsubsection{Reject Inference in Credit Scoring with Model 2}

 Model 2 has almost the same characteristics as Model 1, but there are two new items.
 First, Model 2 approximates two layers of latent representations $q(\bm{a}|\bm{x})$ and $q(\bm{z}|\bm{x},y)$.
-The first latent representation is, together with the customers' data $\bm{x}$, used to estimate the default probability (Equation \ref{eq_inf_m2}).
+The posterior distribution $q(\bm{a}|\bm{x})$, together with the customers' data $\bm{x}$, is used to estimate the default probability (Equation \ref{eq_inf_m2}).
 By doing so, Model 2 has a relatively more expressive estimation of creditworthiness.
 The presumption is that the latent representation $\bm{a}$ captures the intrinsic structure of the data and that it therefore provides relevant features for enhancing the performance of the classifier $q(y|\bm{x},\bm{a})$.
+Finally, note that $q(\bm{a}|\bm{x})$ is assumed to be multivariate Gaussian distributed, hence we use the reparametrization trick (see Section \ref{sec_model1}) to sample from this distribution, i.e. $\bm{a} =\bm{\mu}_{_a} + \bm{\sigma}_{a} \odot \bm{\epsilon}$ where $\bm{\mu}_{a}$ and $\bm{\sigma}_{a}$ are the outputs in the MLP for the density $q(\bm{a}|\bm{x})$.

 The second difference from Model 1 is that the data generating process $p(\bm{x}|\bm{z},y)$ is conditioned on the latent variable $\bm{z}$ and class label $y$.
 This is simply done to achieve better training stability.
 See Section \ref{sec_implementation} for more details about model training.